sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 Each R-cubed component requires three pieces:

 1. Business Logic - Implementation of the logical requirements of your application.
 For tic-tac-toe, these include determining if the game is over (some player won or tie game), whose turn it is, or resetting the game state to start a new match.
 The business logic also maintains the state, and transformation of that state when a request receives a response.
 The state in the tic-tac-toe example would include the current game board (which squares are empty, or have an `X` or `O`), and the current set of valid requests.
-Requests will either be a `MoveRequest` for the current player and each empty square, or a `ResetRequest` when it is the human player's turn.
+Requests will either be a `MoveRequest` for the current player and each empty square, and a `ResetRequest` when it is the human player's turn.
 2. Effectors - Effectors implement effects based on the current business logic state.
+Effectors must therefore be able to query that state.
 The effectors for tic-tac-toe will be
     * UI - renders the current UI based on the business logic state, and wires up events for user inputs corresponding to valid requests.
-    * AI - calls the AI service to get the next move, handles the response.
+    * AI - calls the AI service to get the next move when it's the computer's turn, handles the response.
-Effectors must be able to query the current business logic state.
 3. Data flow - some implementation which allows effectors to
     * Get updated query results when business logic state is changed
     * Provide responses to requests back to the business logic.